-Disheartened by price surges, bidding wars, lines and over-crowding, an entire crop of Toronto and GTAers are chasing a slower-paced lifestyle and affordable living options.
+Disheartened by price surges, bidding wars, lines and over-crowding, an entire crop of Torontonians and GTAers are chasing a slower-paced lifestyle and affordable living options.

-It’s a reality most GTA dwellers can relate to.
-A bright eyed youngster sets out for the big city, maybe for school or their first job, or just after a little independence.
-Taking advantage of every party, networking event and restaurant opening in town offers an endless array of opportunities just waiting to be explored.
-And with their two roommates and maybe a little help from mom and dad; they got this.
+It’s a reality most can relate to.
+A bright-eyed youngster sets out for the big city, maybe for school or their first job, or just after a little independence.
+Taking advantage of every party, networking event and restaurant opening in town means there’s plenty to be explored.
+And with their two roommates and maybe a little help from mom and dad, they got this.

 Fast forward ten years later, and life has gotten real.
 Lingering student debt persists, marriage and kids come into play and the realities of the 50-hour work week have them living for the weekend, yet struggling to be able to afford anything.
 They’re trying to save to buy a house for their growing lives.

-There has to be an easier way.
-After all, it seems ridiculous that a dual income household with steady salaries should have to worry about how to pay rent and bills, and maybe go out to dinner here and there.
+There has to be a better way.
+How could it be that a dual-income household with steady salaries should have to engage in discussions about whether they’ll ever be able to own a home, or worry about how to pay rent and bills, and if they can afford to go out to dinner on occasion.
 This isn’t what they had in mind back when they assumed the suburban life their parents had would never be for them.

 And it’s not quite the death to their social life one might expect either.
-Cities like Hamilton and regions like Niagara are more populated than ever with young GTA transplants breathing new life into the once sleepy communities, giving rise to trendy restaurants, artisan coffee shops, recreational opportunities and nightlife.
+Cities like Hamilton and regions like Niagara are more populated than ever with GTA transplants breathing new life into the once sleepy communities, giving rise to trendy restaurants, artisan coffee shops, arts, culture and nightlife.
 The best part is, these places don’t come with a line-up, a cover, or a crowd.

-Small towns seem to be the only place left where GTAers stand a chance at starting something that’s all their own, maybe even with a little extra money to invest, explore and live a full life.
+Small towns seem to be the only place left where GTAers stand a chance at starting something that’s their own, maybe even with a little extra money to save, explore and live a full life.

-And while these small town transplants may think they’ll be shunned by the locals, just one more hipster driving up the demand for new housing and overpriced coffee, Canadian hospitality and grace reign true in these towns in a way that we’re seldom accustomed to in Toronto.
+And while these small-town transplants may think they’ll be shunned by the locals — just one more hipster driving up the demand for new housing and overpriced coffee — Canadian hospitality and grace reign true in these towns in a way that we’re seldom accustomed to in Toronto.
 Sure, you may hear the occasional grumble, but it’ll pale in comparison to those you heard all day, every day on subway platforms and in traffic jams.
-Especially when you start to realize the ones grumbling are becoming familiar faces at your local pub and you can now greet them by name.
+Especially when you start to realize the ones grumbling are becoming familiar faces at your local grocer and you can now greet them by name.

 It’s not just families seeing the appeal either.
-Businesses, both startups and large organizations, are making the move (think Amazon considering Kitchener-Waterloo over Toronto’s downtown) for the same reason the average Joe is.
-Lower cost of operation, more room to grow.
+Businesses, both startups and large organizations, are making the move for the same reason everyone else is; lower operating costs and more room to grow.

 When we think back to what experts say about millennials looking for walkable, urban environments, we can’t help thinking how that model has proven unsustainable time and time again, in some of the most popular metropolises in the world.
 As we crawl across the inner city highways, we’re seeing communities so dense that neighbours could high five from their balconies (although they mostly just ignore each other) and we can’t help but wonder if this is the freedom millennials were really after, or if the neighbourhood they imagined actually looks very different.

-Perhaps a place where they can recreate the very best parts of what they’ve been after, for about half the price and half the hassle.
-A distilled version; leaving only the stuff they love, like authentic interactions and more face time, a space of their very own and a chance to build something real and lasting.
+Perhaps a place where they can recreate the very best parts of what they’ve been after, for a smaller price and less hassle.
+A distilled version; leaving only the stuff they love, like authentic interactions and more face time, a space of their own, and a chance to build something real and lasting.
 Maybe the small towns of Southwestern Ontario are the place they were really looking for.